How to Clean a Baseball Cap Without Ruining It

 Most damage happens from excessive heat, too much water, the wrong cleaning solution, or skipping essential checks before cleaning.

+When you take a controlled approach, you protect the shape, preserve the colour, and extend the life of your hats.
 With the right knowledge and routine maintenance, there’s no need to use washing machines, dishwashers, or scrubbing, all of which can damage a hat.

 FAQ